-Figure 3: RunTest panel for a single/multiple subjects session types.
+Figure 1: RunTest panel.

 On the top there are tabs that lead to various settings panels.
 Below the tabs is the selected panel.
 Below it, there is a message area that displays RunTest messages.
 The last line is a status line.
-The Test menu on the menubar is used to start the test, create a new session (in multiple independent subjects only), and reset the test.